Lab 16: Neurovasculature of the Upper Extremity

 • Thoracodorsal nerve: Observe this nerve branching off the posterior cord and running to the latissimus dorsi muscle.

 • Upper subscapular and lower subscapular nerves: These nerves branch from the posterior cord, with the upper branching proximal to the thoracodorsal nerve and the lower branching distal to the thoracodorsal nerve in most cases.
 They run posteriorly to the subscapularis and teres major (lower only) muscles.
-These are also clearly visible on the plastinated specimen.
+These are also clearly visible on the plastinated tissue.

 • Axillary nerve: This nerve branches from the posterior cord and runs posterolaterally.
 It travels with the posterior circumflex humeral artery through a space between the surgical neck of the humerus, the long head of the triceps, teres minor, and teres major to reach the deltoid.